 The scholarship offers multiple awards of potentially up to $2,000 each year for four years (a potential total of $8,000) to several qualified students who have a financial need.
-Homeschooled seniors have often been selected as an award scholar.
+Homeschooled seniors have often been selected as award scholars.

 The recipient must attend one of Virginia’s community colleges or public or private four-year colleges or universities.

-SCHEV oversees the Granville P. Meade Scholarship Program and disperses scholarship funds, and the VDOE reviews all applications.
-HEAV (Home Educators Association of Virginia) works with SCHEV (State Council of Higher Education for Virginia) and VDOE (Virginia Department of Education) in the homeschool applicant selection process.
+State Council of Higher Education for Virginia (SCHEV) oversees the Granville P. Meade Scholarship Program and disperses scholarship funds, and the Virginia Department of Education (VDOE ) reviews all applications.
+Home Educators Association of Virginia (HEAV) works with SCHEV and VDOE in the homeschool applicant selection process.

 HEAV receives and reviews all Virginia homeschool scholarship applications and forwards five finalists to be considered for the final VDOE selection.

-The VDOE (Virginia Department of Education) will select the Granville P. Meade scholarship recipients from the nominees submitted from each public school division, private school association applicants, and homeschool applicants.
+The VDOE will select the Granville P. Meade scholarship recipients from the nominees submitted from each public school division, private school association applicants, and homeschool applicants.

 Granville P. Meade scholars will be selected based upon financial need and merit.
 Therefore, applicants will need to demonstrate academic achievement, extracurricular activities, and good character, as determined by letters of recommendation and financial need.

 In order to receive the four-year scholarship, students must remain enrolled in a Virginia college or university and maintain a minimum GPA of 2.5 each semester.

 Yes, it is assumed that is the case.